hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-VPN.md

 - The SoftEther VPN server is only accessible by whitelisted client IP addresses, e.g. those managed by terraform.
 - You can enable an EIP by setting the variable `create_eip_rdp_linux_server = true` in your `./etc/bluedata_infra.tfvars` file.
 - A static IP may be useful for giving other users access to the environment.
+- The Mac VPN client (described below) is setup NOT to route all traffic to it.

 ## Server setup